vipu18/TruthInBite/README.md

 ## Contribution Guidelines

 I need food labels to test my project.
 Contributors are requested to use the **main branch** and add *only food label image*.
-Changes to the README will **not** be counted as valid contributions.
+Changes to the README or Code will **not** be counted as valid contributions.
 Your contributions are highly appreciated!

 ### Dataset Contribution Format
 - File name format: